Amazon-Vine-Explorer/AmazonVineExplorer/README.md

 ## Changelog Deburau

+##### [08.09.2024] - Version 0.10.9.0.1.deburau.11
+* When the enter key is pressed in the search bar, the search is executed immediately instead of waiting for the input timeout
+* The search bar input delay was increased to 500 milliseconds

 ##### [03.09.2024] - Version 0.10.9.0.1.deburau.10
 * New command **DATABASE MERGE +++** in AVE Settings.
 It reads a database export and merges it into the existing database.
   New entrires are added, existing entries are overwritten.
 This differs from **DATABASE IMPORT <<<**, where existing entries are skipped.